 Music Box MBR-111 (2017) released in France

-Certainly one of the most popular scores of the maestro, it is really peculiar that this title had only two releases on cd, the one of which was withdrawn almost immediately after release.
-I’m writing about the Music Box label release of course that has already claimed its own place on the pantheon of collectible soundtrack releases.
-The album was available in March 2017 in a limited edition of 500 copies and contained not only Morricone’s wonderful orchestral score but also the song “My Love, We are One” that was heard during the finale of the movie.
-The inclusion of the movie’s song might be the strongest reason for the cancellation of the release.
+Certainly one of the most popular scores of the maestro, it is really peculiar that this title had only two releases on cd, the one of which was withdrawn almost immediately after its release.
+I’m writing about the Music Box label edition of course that has already claimed its own place on the pantheon of collectible soundtrack releases.
+The album was available on March 2017 in a limited edition of 500 copies and contained not only Morricone’s wonderful orchestral score but also the song “My Love, We are One” that was heard during the finale of the movie.
+The inclusion of the movie’s song might be the main reason for the cancellation of the release.
 The music was by Morricone but the lyrics and performance was by Carol Connor.
 The soundtrack of the movie was released on LP only in Japan.
 Not Italy nor any other country in the world.
 There was only a French and a Japanese 45rpm single that included two instrumental themes from the movie.
 The song was included only on the Japanese LP.
 The first release of the score on cd was out in the market by Legend label in Italy and did not include the song.
 The reason was of course the rights that the Italian label could not acquire at the time.
-Regarding the Music Box issue, the label issued a disclaimer a little after the cds withdrawal from the market, that invoked legal issues for the cancellation of the distribution.
-Consequently, the cd escalated in value rapidly - reaching amounts near 200$ - a high value that still retains.
+Regarding the Music Box issue, the label issued a disclaimer a little after the cd's withdrawal from the market, that invoked legal issues for the cancellation of the distribution.
+Consequently, the cd escalated in value rapidly - reaching amounts near 200$ - a high value that it still retains.